cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 Managing Provision Templates
 ============================

-Loom templates provide a way to both enable specific cluster configurations as well as provide a way to restrict the services made available.
-Templates tie in the configurations specified in the other four sections.
-Through this interface, administrators can specify predefined combinations of parameters that are permitted for cluster creation.
+Loom templates allows the administrator to enable specific cluster configurations as well as to restrict the available services.
+Templates tie in the configurations specified in the other four sections: Providers, Hardware, Images and Services.
+Using the Catalog section, administrators can specify predefined combinations of parameters that are permitted for cluster creation.

 The Catalog Home Screen
 ^^^^^^^^^^^^^^^^^^^^^^^